WimWidgets/icomoon-awesome/README.md

 ```
 Everything will work like you are used to with Font Awesome, including all the modifiers (animation, transform, etc.).
 A few things are changed though.
 * The CSS prefix is `im` instead of `fa`.
 You can always change this manually to taste.
 * The base font size is `16px` instead of `14px`, because Icomoon works at 16px by default.
-If you're specific font has another base value, you can change that manually in the LESS file or overwrite it in an external variables file.
+If your specific font has another base value, you can change that manually in the LESS file or overwrite it in an external variables file.
 * The font import doesn't include `woff2`, because Icomoon doesn't support that.